RC Airplane World flight school

 motor battery pack - charge them carefully!

-Charging the pack correctly is of paramount importance if you're to keep the pack in tip-top condition, and you'll need to follow the recommendations for your specific pack very closely.
+Charging the battery pack correctly is of paramount importance if you're to keep the pack in tip-top condition, and you'll need to follow the recommendations for your specific pack very closely.
 View the battery charging as a serious part of your rc flying, and don't cut corners on the process.
+Once again, the instruction manual is very much your friend here

 Once charged, secure the pack into the airplane exactly as the manual tells you to.
 In an RTF plane, you probably won't have much choice of where to place it because there will be a specific location or compartment for it to go into.